mohit853/Natural-Language-Processing-with-Sequence-Models/README.md

-Dataset had 10000 tweets with positive and negative sentiments .
+Dataset had 10000 tweets with positive and negative sentiments
-1) Pre-processing like stemming was done of the tweets
+1) Pre-processing like stemming was done
 2) Vocabulary of unique words was built .
 It was a dictionary {'unique_words':len(vocab)}
 3) OOV was handled by giving index of UNK token index
 4) Padding of sequence was done subtracting length of maximum length tweet in training